 Support in school

-• All staff have training in Elklan, Working Memory, Autistic Spectrum Disorder and in other areas of Special Educational Needs
+• All staff have training in Elklan, Working Memory, Autistic Spectrum Disorder and in many other areas of Special Educational Needs;

-• We work closely with behaviour support service
+• We work closely with Bolton Behaviour Support Service;

-Our parent guides provide useful information but as always we encourage anyone with any questions to contact our school SENCO Mrs C Clark via the school office on 01204 333580 or office@masefield.bolton.sch.uk
+Our parent guides provide useful information but as always we encourage anyone with any questions to contact our school SENCo via the school office on 01204 333714 or office@masefield.bolton.sch.uk

 Parent guide to EHCP